IBM-Cloud/docs-services/services/ArriaNLG/index.md

 ## Calling the Natural Language Generation APIs service

 Once you have gotten a preview of the narrative output from your JSON file, you can decide what you want to do with NLG in your application.
-Follow the instructions [here](https://nlgapi.arria.com/documentation/predictive_market_stress_testing_doc.html)(url){: new_window} to see an example API call and to apply the API key in your requests.
+Follow the [instructions](https://nlgapi.arria.com/documentation/predictive_market_stress_testing_doc.html){: new_window} to see an example API call and to apply the API key in your requests.

 ## About Arria NLG